walles/vpixsh/README.md

   - `cd ..` should go one notch up, not add `..` to the current path
   - `cd -` should go back to the previous directory
 - Print prompt in green (same as `fish`)
+- When people do `ls`, they should get color.
+Export CLICOLOR=1 by default!